starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 > Check the [latest news](https://github.com/starcitizen-lug/knowledge-base/wiki#general-news) for any wine changes

 1. Use RSI Launcher 2.5.1 or newer
-2. Using the [LUG Helper](https://github.com/starcitizen-lug/lug-helper), switch to rawfox [raw-wine-10.12](https://github.com/starcitizen-lug/raw-wine/releases/tag/10.12)
+2. Use the [LUG Helper](https://github.com/starcitizen-lug/lug-helper) to switch to a rawfox 10.12 or mactan 10.12 runner
    - Edit the wine prefix registry:
-     - Navigate to your `star-citizen` directory by default this is `$HOME/Games/star-citizen` Use a terminal terminal run `./sc-launch.sh shell`
+     - Navigate to your `star-citizen` directory by default this is `$HOME/Games/star-citizen` Use a terminal to run
-     - Run
+       ```
+       ./sc-launch.sh shell
+       ```
+     - Then edit the registry with this command
        ```
        wine reg add 'HKCU\Software\Wine\AppDefaults\StarCitizen.exe' /v HideWineExports /d "Y" /f /reg:64
        ```